Emacs Lisp: Read File

 • Calls functions in find-file-hook.

-Here's example of functions that are added to find-file-hook that slows down emacs.
+Here's example of functions that are added to find-file-hook:

 if you really want to open the file as buffer in your batch script, then the following is helpful to speed it up: